ThomasWeiser/elmfire/README.md

 These tasks complete when synchronization to the Firebase servers has completed.
 On success they result in a Reference to the modified location.
-They result in an error if the location is invalid or you have no permission to modify the data.
+They result in an error if the location is invalid or if you have no permission to modify the data.

 Values are given as Json values, i.e. `Json.Encode.Value`.